-The expected result from the activation of an integrated approach for energy efficiency in institutional buildings, is then not only the achievement of a better level of energy consumption.
-A further, and not less important, expected result is the creation of a more pro-active, trained, responsible and aware citizenship.
+The expected result from the activation of an integrated approach for energy efficiency in public buildings is then not only the achievement of a better level of energy consumption.
+A further, and not less important, expected result is the creation of a more pro-active, responsible and aware citizenship.

-3. Energy Policy in Institutional buildings
+3. Energy Policy in Public buildings